woocommerce/woocommerce-blocks/readme.txt

 == Screenshots ==

-1. The initial Products block.
+1. The Featured Product Block
+2. Selecting a product for the Featured Product Block
-2. Selecting hand-picked products for the Products block.
+3. Selecting Products for the Hand-Picked Products Block
-3. The completed Products block when inserted into a post.
-4. New: Stand-alone Product Category block
+4. Selecting categories in the Products By Category block
+5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==